 Moderated by: Dr. Jessica Chiartas, Research Manager, Centre for Sustainable Food Systems at UBC Farm

-Session 3 – Discussion and Networking (11:30 am – 12:30 am PST)
+🎥 Session 3 – Discussion and Networking (11:30 am – 12:30 am PST)

 Bringing soil biology testing on-farm and connections across soil research areas

 As we build a deeper understanding of the importance of soil health for climate resilience, researchers are pushing boundaries to better understand the role of microbes and soil biology in agriculture.
-In this session, learn how on-farm soil
+In this session, we learned about how on-farm soil biology testing is rolling out in BC research, and joined a Q&A about the expectations we can have for soil biological amendments to influence soil biological health at various timescales.

 Presented by: Dr. Miranda Hart, UBCO